-Classification of station percentile evaluation of the log10 normal probability Geometric mean density function
+Number of monitoring 4 Less than 4, depending on the CP years Classification of station percentile evaluation of the log10 normal probability density function Geometric mean

 Bosnia and Herzegovina and Israel.
 Lebanon, Montenegro and Morocco were classified using the same methodology as the EEA, using 16 data points over 4 consecutive bathing seasons, however using just Intestinal enterococci values and by applying percentile evaluation of the log10 normal probability density function.